Police: Man with machete smears blood on sorority house

 Sutton said the officers found the man at an intersection adjacent to the ECU campus and were able to disarm him in less than five minutes.

 A warrant has been issued charging the unidentified man with injury to real property.
-It will be served when he is released from medical care, Sutton said.
+The warrant will be served when he is released from medical care, Sutton said.